Grimcheese/Eucalypto/docs/Scope.md

 - flowering times
 - type photo

+Users can add a species to the website database.
+When adding a new species, only the name needs to be initially uploaded and all other details can be updated at a later date.
+(Functionality to work on, moderation by admin?)

+#### Actual Plants

 Actual plant information can include:
 - Plant species
 - Date planted
 - Current dimensions
 - Ongoing log of observations
 - Current photo

+#### Plant Observations

 Plant observations can include:
 - Is the plant flowering?